gocheap/stock-images.wp/stock-images/readme.txt

 Import photos and images from your personally hosted stock images.

 Adds a shortcode to access your images.
-`[stockimage width="450" height="300" name="default.jpg"]`
+`[stockimage width="450" height="300" name="my-photo.jpg"]`

-After installation, edit the URL of your stock image repository at: Settings > General > Stock Image URL.
+After installation, edit the URL of your stock image repository at:
+Settings > General > Stock Image URL.

 All your photos can be pointed from your configured url.

+For example, if you put http://www.example.com/stock-images/%s as your URL, your photos will be accessed as http://www.example.com/stock-images/my-photo.jpg You can drop photos inside stock-images/ path via FTP or similar.

+It can be a very creative replacement of your media library, and works better if you are describing a product or something else.
+You will have a total control of images to be served.

 == Installation ==